edshee/mlserver-example/README.md

 `pip install mlserver`

-/* Add install for scikit-learn server too */
+The additional runtimes are optional but make life really easy when serving models, we'll install the Scikit-Learn and XGBoost ones too

+`pip install mlserver-sklearn mlserver-xgboost`

+*You can find details on all of the inference runtimes [here](https://mlserver.readthedocs.io/en/latest/runtimes/index.html#included-inference-runtimes)*

 Once we've done that, all we need to do is add two configuration files:
 - `settings.json` - This contains the configuration for the server itself.
-- `model-settings.json` - As the name suggests, this file contains configuration for the model itself.
+- `model-settings.json` - As the name suggests, this file contains configuration for the model we want to run.

 For our `settings.json` file it's enough to just define single parameter: